by Tom Allen

 3.Split of Targets by Value Driver/Deal Rationale (e.g. Growth/Innovation/Talent)

-Additionally, this metric provides a company with oversight of all potential deals and where the primary focus is at any one time.
+Additionally, this metric provides a company with oversight of all potential deals and where the primary focus is at any one time, which only helps with M&A pipeline management.

 4.Time to Move A Target Though the Pipeline

 Why?
-Helps a corporate development/M&A team understand how quickly (or slowly!) targets are moving through a pipeline.
+Helps a corporate development/deal team understand how quickly (or slowly!) targets are moving through the M&A deal flow.
 If target evaluation is taking too long this poses the risk of working data being out of date, the pipeline becoming “stagnant” and/or could result in competitors reaching exclusivity and ultimately closing on a target (this is particularly relevant for sectors in high demand, where there could be competitive tension between potential buyers).

 Tracking this metric also reveals how efficient target evaluation is and at what pipeline stage progress is being delayed (e.g. due to an overly long due diligence review or protracted signing & closing process as a result of SPA complications, etc.).